dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-exchange-onpremises-with-microsoft-intune.md

 -   Your Exchange version must be **Exchange 2010 or later**.
 Exchange Server Client Access Server (CAS) arrays are supported.

--   You must use the **on-premises Exchange connector**, which connects [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] to Microsoft Exchange on-premises.
+-   You must use the **on-premises Exchange connector**, which connects [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] to Exchange on-premises.
 This lets you manage devices through the [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] console.
 For details on the connector, see [Intune on-premises Exchange connector](intune-on-premises-exchange-connector.md).

     -   The on-premises Exchange connector that is available to you in the Intune console is specific to your Intune tenant and can't be used with any other tenant.
 We recommend that you also ensure that the Exchange connector for your tenant is installed **on only one machine**.

-        You should download this connector from the Intune admin console.
+        You can download the connector from the Intune admin console.
 For a walkthrough on how to configure the on-premises Exchange connector, see [configure Exchange on-premises connector for on-premises or hosted Exchange](intune-on-premises-exchange-connector.md).

-    -   You can install the connector on any machine as long as that machine is able to communicate with the Exchange server.
+    -   You can install the connector on any machine as long as that machine can communicate with the Exchange server.

     -   The connector supports the **Exchange CAS environment**.
 You can technically install the connector on the Exchange CAS server directly if you want to.
-However, we don't recommended it because it increases the load on the server.
-When you configure the connector, you must set it up to communicate to one of the Exchange CAS servers.
+However, we don't recommend it because it increases the load on the server.
+When you configure the connector, you must set it up to communicate with one of the Exchange CAS servers.

 -   You must configure **Exchange ActiveSync** with certificate-based authentication or user credential entry.